jakehilton/netconnectionsmart/README.md

 This can be used to identify which connection requests are coming from the same client and can be ignored if a connection is already being processed.
 By default it is false.
 * recreate_guid: a boolean to enable the recreation of the GUID each time the main connect method is called.
 By default this is false.
 * auto_reconnect: a boolean to enable or dispable automatic reconnect attempts.
 By default this is set to false.
+* connection_timeout: the number of seconds to wait for a connection to succeed before it's deemmed faulty.
 * connection_rate: only applicable if using a non-shotgun approach.
 Sets the rate that connections are tried.
 By default this is 200ms
 * debug: if you want to see debug messages via your trace panel.
 * enctyped: used if you want to force the use of an encrypted connection (rtmp(t)e)